pyhoneybot/honeybot/README.md

 ## 📮 About

 HoneyBot is a python-based IRC bot. (**python3.7**) | If you want to just run the bot, go to the [quick start section](https://github.com/pyhoneybot/honeybot#-quickstart)

+> HoneyBot is my first time collaborating to an open source project and I'm loving it.
+Before discovering HoneyBot, I was very intimidated on the idea of working with other people and had no idea what an IRC even was.
+Now I realize how much fun and rewarding it is to work together on a project with dedicated and friendly individuals.
+The documentation is easy to follow and everyone is super helpful.
+I highly recommend any new programmer who want to contribute on an open source project to try out HoneyBot.
+Personally I enjoy working on this project more than my own schoolwork. --[@RiceAbove](https://github.com/RiceAbove)

 Feel free to contribute to the project!